EmpressEducation/empress-educators/docs/style/language-and-grammar/spelling.md

 !!! success "Recommended"
     Practice sorting a ton of aluminum by color; authorize the center to give the armory a license for maneuvers; measure in kilograms and kilometers; it behooves you to accessorize your curbs.

-Although non-American readers tend to be tolerant of *reading* American spelling in technical documentation, they may find it difficult to have to *type* American spelling.
-For example, if your documentation tells a reader who's used to the spelling `colour` to type `color`, they may mistype it.
+Although non-American readers tend to be tolerant of *reading* American spelling in eLearning, they may find it difficult to have to *type* American spelling.
+For example, if your instruction tells a reader who's used to the spelling `colour` to type `color`, they may mistype it.
 So when you use filenames, URLs, and data parameters in examples, try to avoid words that are spelled differently by different groups of English speakers.

+!!! note
-**Note:** There are some spellings that some Americans tend to think of as British but that are common in the US.
+    There are some spellings that some Americans tend to think of as British but that are common in the US.
 In particular, words with "-lling" and "-lled" endings (travelling, travelled) are acceptable American spellings according to MW11; likewise "theatre," "aesthetic," "axe," "catalogue," and others.
 More generally, there are lots of words that have multiple acceptable spellings.

 A couple of additional resources, though these are not definitive: